-The Labradoodle is the popular cross of the lively Labrador Retriever and the graceful Poodle.
-As you would expect, these hybrids are friendly, affectionate and playful – as seen in both parents.
-However, are they just as smart as their parent breeds?
+The Labradoodle is a wildly-popular cross between the lively Labrador Retriever and the graceful Poodle.
+As you would expect, these hybrids are friendly, affectionate and playful.
+However, are they just as smart as their parent dog breeds?

-So, are Labradoodles smart?
 Labradoodles are some of the most intelligent hybrid dogs thanks to their parents, the Labrador and Poodle.
-Both of which, are among the top-10 smartest dog breeds for obedience & working IQ.
-And given the both parents’ history of retrieving, Labradoodles tend to have high instinctive IQ.
-They’re also excellent at learning from their own experiences – much thanks to the Poodle side.
+Both breeds are among the top-10 smartest dog breeds for obedience & working IQ.
+And given both parent breed’s history in retrieving, Labradoodles tend to have high instinctive dog intelligence.

 Though research on the intelligence of hybrid dogs have not been officially conducted, we may be able to deduce a Labradoodle’s intelligence based on the strength and weaknesses of both parent breeds.
-That said, let’s examine why this mutt is one of the most intelligent ever!
+Let’s examine why this mutt is one of the most intelligent ever!

 RECOMMENDED: 100 Most Intelligent Dog Breeds

 - How to Measure a Labradoodle’s IQ